owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

   - Tokens: Controls whether others can move tokens that they have not placed themselves (default enabled).
   - Notes: Controls whether others can add or move notes (default enabled).

-## Reseting, Removing and Grouping Maps
+## Reseting, Removing, Organising Maps

 With a map selected there are a couple of actions you can perform on them.